MediaComem/modos/packages/backend/README.md

 # Create .env and adapt it to your environment.
 cp .env.sample .env

+# Build the application.
+npm run build

-# Run the application (the database you configured in .env must already exist).
+# Migrate the database to the latest version (the database you configured in
+# .env must already exist).
+npm run migrate

+# Run the application.
-npm start
+npm run dev
 ```

 The API should be available at http://localhost:3000/api.

-## Getting started with Docker Compose
+## Getting started with Docker

 To run the development environment in Docker containers, you will need: